-Each term in the reception class, the teacher will use a baseline test to assess the skill development of each child.
+In the Reception class, the teacher will use a baseline test to assess the skill development of each child.
 This assessment forms an important part of the future curriculum planning for each child.

 We are well aware that all children need the support of both the parents and the teachers to make good progress in school.
 We strive to build positive links with the parents of each child, by keeping them informed about how the children are being taught, and how well each child is progressing.